-Our spicy walnut beetroot dip is deliciously creamy with a hint of spice… the only problem is that it is seriously addictive!
-This dip is great served on a mezze plate with guacamole and flat bread.
+Our spicy walnut beetroot dip is deliciously creamy with a hint of spice.
+We should warn you though – it is a tad addictive.
+This dip is great served on a mezze plate with avocado dip and flat bread.

 We find that there is something very satisfying about knowing exactly what is going into our food, and it means you can reduce or eliminate oils, preservatives and any unnatural additives that are common in most store-bought dips.
 You won’t find any such nasties in our Spicy Walnut and beetroot dip.

 The reality is most people are unaware of how much processing occurs before these mass produced products reach supermarket shelves.

 We know that long expiry dates may be convenient, however we believe that the freshness, flavour and nutrient-retention of these dips make them no match for the long-life supermarket variety.